-Yeah (inaudible) brain has impacted by a neurological condition.
-It can do well, on a high sugar, high carb diet, it just actually causes a lot more complications, I noticed that firsthand.
-So when I was potentially not in ketosis to that extent, but I didn’t think I was ever really in ketosis.
+Yeah (inaudible) brain has been impacted by a neurological condition.
+It can do well, on a high-sugar, high-carb diet, it just actually causes a lot more complications, I noticed that firsthand.
+So when I was potentially not in ketosis to that extent, I didn’t think I was ever really in ketosis.

-I was just very, very low sugar and complex carbohydrates like breads and wheats and flours and rice and all that type of things.
-I was noticing that I was just a better version of myself, you know I was able to gain clarity, I was able to gain energy, I was able to become active, I was able to start to really consider my health and well being.
+I was just very, very low sugar and complex carbohydrates like bread and wheat and flour and rice and all that type of things.
+I was noticing that I was just a better version of myself, You know I was able to gain clarity, I was able to gain energy, I was able to become active, I was able to start to consider my health and well-being.

 Even though my brain had been impacted by this injury, I was still able to use my brain to make decisions.
-I started noticing myself lose weight, which was not my goal, my goal is to heal my brain.
+I started noticing myself losing weight, which was not my goal, my goal was to heal my brain.
 You know, and that was a great bonus.

 So everything in my life started to improve.
 And I found that, what I was experiencing, I was telling people about and that we’re getting offended or annoyed or upset, or they thought that I was just on.
 I’m just telling stories.
 And then what’s interesting is how the tide has started to turn.

 So I’ll tell you, the tide in my family has started to turn because people are coming to me and telling me, Hey, I discovered this thing that you can do to lose weight and it’s like, okay, you know, what is that?
-Oh, well okay, so seven years ago when I mentioned the word, your eyes glaze over now you’ve just invented you discovered this thing that apparently was just invented.
+Oh, well okay, so seven years ago when I mentioned the word, your eyes glazed over Now you’ve just invented you discovered this thing that was just invented.

 It’s been around for a long time.
 And it’s like, great.
 I’m glad that you discovered it you know, go down that path, see what happens.
-But have you noticed that now, because there’s a lot of other people that are very vocal in this space in Australia, specifically, Peter Evans, the chef, who I know loves the hashtag, I support Gary Fettke.
+But have you noticed that now, because there are a lot of other people who are very vocal in this space in Australia, specifically, Peter Evans, the chef, who I know loves the hashtag, I support Gary Fettke?

 I think the concept of sugar is very much being raised.
-It’s being discussed at AMA level being discussed, you know, as a sugar tax.
-I mean, I think people’s awareness, public medical, everyone else is starting to consider sugar.
+It’s being discussed at the AMA level, you know, as a sugar tax.
+I mean, I think people’s awareness, public medical, and everyone else is starting to consider sugar.
 But the dietitians association of Australia still calls low carb, a fad diet.

 And until we can change the leading Dietetic Association of Australia who makes all of the rules until we can change their perception, and can we do it while they’re conflicted? is a very challenging question.
 And that’s not challenging individual dietitians.

-I know a lot of amazing dieticians who are completely on board and were probably on board before Gary And there would be some who Gianelli, for example, she actually got deregistered by the dietitians association of Australia for advocating low carb for people with diabetes that she was helping and improving the health and they never reinstated her.
+I know a lot of amazing dieticians who are completely on board and were probably on board before Gary And there would be some who Gianelli, for example, got deregistered by the Dietitians Association of Australia for advocating low carb for people with diabetes that she was helping and improving the health and they never reinstated her.